 …with fear and trembling

-In this passage, Paul is not talking about judgment at all, but the outworking of our salvation.
+In the passage above, Paul is not talking about judgment at all, but the outworking of our salvation.
 Surely this is a good thing, seeing the fruit of Gods work in our lives.
-So why is fear and trembling involved?
-Because sometimes trusting God can be scary!
+So why are fear and trembling involved?
+Because trusting God can be scary!

 The other day I saw a paralyzed lady get out of a wheelchair and take her first tentative steps in 23 years.
-(You can see it here on YouTube.)
 She was trembling when she did it.
-We can only imagine what was going through her mind.
+I can only imagine what was going through her mind.
 What if she tried and failed?
-What if she rose to her feet and fell on her face in front of hundreds of people?
+What if she fell on her face in front of hundreds of people?
 Her wheelchair was her comfort zone, but in faith she faced her fears and received a miracle.
 The healing that Jesus provided for her 2000 years ago was apprehended by faith.

-Faith means putting something on the line.
+Faith often involves putting something on the line.
 It might be your comfort, your reputation, your family, your funds, even your life – but something is risked or else it’s not faith.

 You may want to run away…

-Would you say that Paul was a mighty man of faith?
-Definitely!
-Yet here he is admitting that he came to Corinth in “fear and in much trembling.”
-In other words, he didn’t want to go!
+Paul was a mighty man of faith, yet he came to Corinth in “fear and in much trembling.”
+In other words, he didn’t want to go.
 In fact, Paul was so fearful that God had to step in and say “do not be afraid” (Acts 18:9).

 …but you will be blessed if you stay

 Paul didn’t want to go to Corinth but he went anyway.
-Despite his “fear and much trembling” he preached Christ crucified and the result was that “many Corinthians” believed and were baptized (Acts 18:8).
+Despite his “fear and much trembling” he preached Christ crucified and the result was that many Corinthians believed and were baptized (Acts 18:8).
 Jonah didn’t want to preach in Nineveh but he did and an entire city was saved.
 Both Jonah and Paul took faith-risks despite their fears.
-As a result, the kingdom of God came to two cities and thousands of hell-bound sinners were saved.
+As a result, the kingdom of God came to two cities and thousands of people were saved.